 LINE Corporation is an enterprise in which operates a communications app ‘LINE’ that boasts more than 78 million active users per month in Japan (as of the end of September 2018).
 With LINE, which is the basis of the business, the company is also using LINE WORKS and Slack simultaneously based on its purpose.
 By doing so, LINE corporation is actively leading the communication within global hubs.
 We interviewed Gamachi Genske from IT support department to listen further about the utilization.

-Tell us about your company and your role.
+Tell us about your company and your role

 LINE Corporation is broadening its scope by starting Fintech business like LINE Pay, as well as starting AI business using intelligent assistant ‘Clova’.
 According to this, the role of our Enterprise IT center has become growing.
 As a chief of the IT Support department from Enterprise IT Center, I am responsible for works related to help desk.
 Implementation of the communication tool is also our work.
 Lastly, I am also in charge of supporting systems to not only Japan, but also all global hubs including South Korea, Taiwan, Indonesia, and Thailand.

 Primary company communication tool is definitely LINE, which is the basis of our company.
 When joining a company, the employees register their LINE ID to LINE WORKS Contacts and use it company-wide.
 We have organizational level of groups such as Groups for IT support and HR department, as well as other groups made based on its unique characteristics such as nationality or hobbies.
 Each group actively exchanges information and contributes to the activation of communication.
 LINE WORKS is the communication tool used all across our affiliates.
 We assign ID to all the employees who have joined us, and basic tasks such as chatting, mail, calendar, bulletin board and file sharing are done through LINE WORKS.
-Slack is also used by employees who have a lot of contact with engineers and engineers.
+Slack is also used by employees who have a lot of contact with engineering teams and engineers.

 How do you distinguish between LINE WORKS and Slack?